jeddeloh/rescript-apollo-client/documentationWebsite/docs/contributing.md

 };
 ```

-Stupid, right?
-But bear with me it pays off in the big picture.
+Not much point yet, but bear with me, it pays off in the big picture.
 What if we need to parse/serialize some data which happens a lot in this library?

 ```diff
 module TypeName = {